DragnaCarta/Curse-of-Strahd-Reloaded/Campaign/NPCs/others/the_abbot.md

 ---

 ## Redemption Path
-The Abbot can only be redeemed through the **Icon of Ravenloft** — retrieved from St. Markovia's crypt during the Castle Ravenloft heist (Month 3, Week 4).
+The Abbot can only be redeemed through the **Icon of Ravenloft** — retrieved from St. Markovia's crypt during the Castle Ravenloft heist (Module 3, Session 4).

 When presented with the Icon:
 - The golden light intensifies and pours into him